covid19datahub/R/README.md

 ### Google Mobility Reports

-Mobility data by [Google Mobility Reports](https://www.google.com/covid19/mobility/) can be downloaded via the argument `gmr`.
+Mobility data by [Google Mobility Reports](https://www.google.com/covid19/mobility/) can be added via the argument `gmr`.
 This is the link to the Google "CSV by geographic area" ZIP folder.
 At the time of writing, the link is https://www.gstatic.com/covid19/mobility/Region_Mobility_Report_CSVs.zip.
 As the link has been stable since the beginning of the pandemic, the function accepts `gmr=TRUE` to automatically use this link.

 ```R
 x <- covid19(gmr = TRUE)